TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-1.markdown

 ## Install vasm

 On Linux you can both use the GCC compiler or install vasm.
-This latter uses the same syntax as the standard Amiga assemblers, especially for compiler directives like `macro` and `include`, thus making it easier to pick up and use code published in books and in magazines during the 80s.
+The latter uses the same syntax as the standard Amiga assemblers, especially for compiler directives like `macro` and `include`, thus making it easier to pick up and use code published in books and in magazines during the 80s.

 To install the latest vasm you can run the following code